Mainland China reports 433 new coronavirus cases, 29 deaths

 He again repeated an earlier forecast that the coronavirus outbreak in China will be contained by end-April after peaking in mid-to-late-February.

-Reporting by David Stanway in Shanghai and Zhang Lusha and Min Zhang in Beijing; writing by Emily Chow; Editing by Himani Sarkar & Simon Cameron-Moore
+Reporting by David Stanway in Shanghai and Zhang Lusha, Min Zhang, Wu Huizhong and Gao Liangping in Beijing; writing by Emily Chow and Dominique Patton; Editing by Himani Sarkar & Simon Cameron-Moore